-A united effort from local, state and federal agencies to gather threat intelligence the data collected by public safety and law enforcement to get a bead on potential incidents before they happen provided Roling with the support he needed during an unprecedented crisis.
-Roling said that collecting threat intelligence from open internet channels like Twitter enabled law enforcement to invest their time and resources wisely.
+A united effort across state, local and federal agencies to gather threat intelligence helped public safety and law enforcement identify potential incidents before they happened.
+Roling said that collecting threat intelligence from social media websites enabled law enforcement to invest their time and resources wisely.

-That intel allowed agencies to respond effectively to online actors threatening to “dox” law enforcement and inflict damage on the states digital services a plan that was thwarted, he said, because the the government side knew what to look for.
+That intelligence allowed agencies to respond effectively to online actors threatening to “dox” law enforcement and inflict damage on the state’s digital services — a plan that was thwarted, he said, because the state knew what to look for.

-Roling, whos served as Missouris CISO since 2009, told StateScoop that the Ferguson unrest was the first time hed seen a coordinated intelligence campaign effort between all three levels of government actually come together.
-The act of gathering threat intelligence, he said, mostly revolved around homegrown tools on the state and local level combing social media, online forums and message boards for mentions of Missouri or other trigger words related to the protests.
+The act of gathering threat intelligence, he said, mostly revolved around homegrown tools at the state and local levels that combed social media, online forums and message boards for mentions of Missouri or other trigger words related to the protests.

-The intelligence Roling and his team gathered helped back up law enforcement on the ground as well as the governments online services.
+The intelligence Roling and his team gathered helped back up law enforcement on the ground and also bolstered government services online.

 But it was chaotic at first.

-The response to the Northern California fires wasnt a complete debacle, though.
-Mijic and CHHSs then-deputy secretary, Michael Wilkening, established a task force to secure medical and care facilities out of the state operations center, which helped the agency figure out which sites needed to be evacuated, and when they could be repopulated.
-(Wilkening was nominated in May to take over as secretary of health and human services.)
+The response to the Northern California fires wasn’t a complete debacle.
+Mijic and CHHS’ then-deputy secretary, Michael Wilkening, established a task force to secure medical and care facilities out of the state operations center, which helped the agency figure out which sites needed to be evacuated, and when could be repopulated.

-In an ideal emergency response, Mijic said, CHHS would have uniform datasets that could be loaded into a publicly accessible dashboard-like tool on which residents could get updates in real time.
+In an ideal emergency response, Mijic said, CHHS would have uniform datasets that could be loaded into a publicly accessible dashboard tool that residents could use to get updates in real time.

 When more fires broke out in Los Angeles and San Diego counties last December, Mijic and his team had learned its lesson about data collection.
-A full-blown public dashboard wasnt ready yet, but CHHS had set up a tool just an Excel sheet, really, he said with standard data fields.
+A full-blown public dashboard wasn’t ready yet, but CHHS had set up a tool that was essentially just an Excel spreadsheet with standard data fields.
 Within 48 hours of the first outbreak on Dec.
-4, Mijic said, CHHS had aggregated the status of 2,500 facilities into a GIS-based map that helped the agency determine which needed to be evacuated first.
+4, Mijic said, CHHS had aggregated the statuses of 2,500 facilities into a map that helped the agency determine which needed to be evacuated first.